ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The method _Publisher#subscribe(Subscriber)_ requests a Publisher to start sending data to a Subscriber

 Publishers may vary about whether Subscribers receive items that were produced before they subscribed.
-Those producers who can be repeated and do not start until subscribed to, are _cold_ producers (examples: in-memory ierators, file readings, database queries).
+Those producers who can be repeated and do not start until subscribed to, are _cold_ producers (examples: in-memory iterators, file readings, database queries).
 Those producers who cannot be repeated and start immediately regardless of whether it has subscribers, are _hot_ producers (examples: keyboard and mouse events, sensor events, network requests, time).

 #### Subscriber